tldr-pages/tldr/pages/common/f3fix.md

 # f3fix

-> Edit the partition table of a fake flash drive
+> Edit the partition table of a fake flash drive.
 > See also `f3probe`, `f3write`, `f3read`.
 > More information: <http://oss.digirati.com.br/f3/>.

-- Fill a fake flash drive with a single partition that matches it's real capacity:
+- Fill a fake flash drive with a single partition that matches its real capacity:

 `sudo f3fix {{/dev/device_name}}`